kave08/divar-crwaler/README.md

 # divar-crwaler
-simple Divar crawler to get house price based on your selected distraction!
+simple Divar crawler to get house price based on your selected district!